redis/redis-doc/commands/dbsize.md

-Return the number of keys in the currently-selected database.
+The number of keys depends on the selected database.
+See the `SELECT` command for more information.

 @return

-@integer-reply
+@integer-reply: the number of keys in the database.